By Gayle Vehar on | No Comments

-Follow the steps in the video or instructions below the video to easily create collages for your blog or social media!
+Follow the steps in these instructions and watch the video below to quickly and easily create a Lightroom Collage to use on your blog or social media!

 Next, move to the Print Module.
 The Print Module is the second to last Module in Lightroom.

-Once you are in the Print Module, start by choosing one of Lightroom's "CUSTOM" default templates.
-You can find those on the left side of the Print Module in the Template Browser Panel under "Lightroom Templates".
+Once in the Print Module, choose one of Lightroom's "CUSTOM" default templates.
+You can find those on the left side of the Print Module in the Template Browser Panel under "Lightroom Templates."

-Once you have clicked on one of the custom default templates disregard the size that opens.
-We will be changing that in a few minutes.
+Once you have clicked on one of the custom default templates, you can ignore the size that opens.
+We will be changing that in one of the steps below.

-Under Custom File Dimensions we are going to set the width to height ratio of our blog board.
-For this example we are going to create a long, skinny board that holds 4 photos—2 horizontal and 2 vertical.
-For this type of blog board I will type 10 in the first box and 10 in the second.
-This will give me a blog board that is approx. 1500 pixels wide which is plenty for most any blog.
+Under Custom File Dimensions, we will set our blog board's width-to-height ratio.
+We will create a long, skinny board that holds four photos - two horizontal and two vertical.
+For this type of blog board, I will type 10 in the first box and 20 in the second.
+This will give me a blog board that is approximately 1500 pixels wide, which is plenty for most blogs.

-Photo cells are what will be used to hold your photos in the blog board.
+Photo cells will be used to hold your photos on the blog board.
 We need to add some of these to our template.
-Before adding any cells make sure that the "Lock to Photo Aspect Ratio" box at the bottom of this panel is UNCHECKED.
+Before adding any cells, make sure that the "Lock to Photo Aspect Ratio" box at the bottom of this panel is UNCHECKED.

-Now we will add the cells that we want by going to the Cells Panel.
-Here there are set up some buttons for different photo ratios.
+Now, we will add the cells we want by going to the Cells Panel.
+Here you will see some buttons for different photo ratios.
 You can click on any of them to add a cell.
-Once the cell is added to your blog board, resize it to be the shape that you'd like.
+Once the cell is added to your blog board, resize it to your desired shape.

 I like to keep a little bit of white space between each of my photos.
 To do this, make sure there is a little space between each photo cell.

-A dialog box will open that will ask you to name your Template and choose which folder to add it to.
-I typically choose to save mine in the User Templates folder that is already in Lightroom by default.
-You can create a new folder and save it there if you desire.
+A dialog box will open, asking you to name your Template and choose which folder to add it to.
+I typically prefer to save mine in the User Templates folder that is already in Lightroom by default.
+You can also create a new folder and save it there if you desire.

-If at any time you make a small change to the template and you want to update the template with those changes, you can right-click on the template name that will now be located in the User Templates folder and choose "Update with Current Settings".
+If at any time you make a small change to the template and want to update the template with those changes, you can right-click on the template name that will now be located in the User Templates folder and choose "Update with Current Settings."

-Adding your photos to the template is simple.
-Just drag and drop them from your photo filmstrip into the cells you created in your template.
-To adjust the photo in the cell, you can hold down the command/control key and click and drag on the photo to adjust what is visible in the cell.
+Adding your photos to your Lightroom Collage Template is simple.
+Just drag and drop them from your photo filmstrip into the cells you just created in your template.
+To adjust the photo in the cell, you can hold down the CMD/CTRL key and click and drag on the image to change what is visible in the cell.

-Once you have created several templates for your blog, you will only need follow the last two steps in this process create your blog board.
-Move to the Print Module with your photos ready to go and choose one of the templates you have created, add the photos, and save it as a JPEG.
-Simple.
+Once you have created several collage templates for your blog, you will only need to follow the last two steps to make your blog board.
+Move to the Print Module with your photos ready to go, choose one of the templates you have created, add the images, and save it as a JPEG.
+Simple!

-Hopefully this will help you save time sharing your images on your blog and various social media sites.
-Please let us know if you have questions about this process by commenting below!
+This will help you save time sharing your images on your blog, Facebook, and other social media sites.